iterativ/openopc2/README.md

 * An OpenOPC Gateway Service (a Windows service providing remote access to the OpenOPC library, which is useful to avoid DCOM issues).
-* * Command Line Interface (CLI)
+* Command Line Interface (CLI)
 * Enables you to use OPC Classic with any Platform
-* CLI and Gateway are independen Executables that do not require Python
+* CLI and Gateway are independent Executables that do not require Python
-* An OpenOPC for Python library module (used to connect to an OPC server from both Windows and Linux).
-* A system check module (allows you to check the health of your system for performance).
+* A system check module (allows you to check the health of your system)
 * A free OPC automation wrapper (required DLL file).
 * General documentation with updated procedures (this file).

-## Localhost only, Windows Environment Setup
+##  Windows local environment Setup

 Use this setup requires a 32bit Python installation! because the OpcDLLs are 32bit.
 If you prefere working with a 64bit Python version you can simply use the With OpenOPC Gateway.